-“The Rabbis taught: The kidneys advise [Psalms 7:10; Proverbs 23:16], the heart considers [Deuteronomy 6:5; Proverbs 2:2, 10], the tongue articulates, the mouth finishes [Proverbs 37:30], the esophagus brings in all kinds of food, the windpipe gives sound, the lungs absorb all kinds of fluids, the liver causes anger, the gallbladder secretes a drop into it and calms it, the spleen laughs, the gizzard grinds, the stomach [causes] sleep, the nose [causes] wakefulness” (BT Berakhot 61a, cf. Vayikra Rabbah 4:4).
+“The Rabbis taught: The kidneys advise [Psalms 7:10; Proverbs 23:16], the heart considers [Deuteronomy 6:5; Proverbs 2:2, 10], the tongue articulates, the mouth finishes [Proverbs 37:30], the esophagus brings in all kinds of food, the windpipe gives sound, the lungs absorb all kinds of fluids, the liver causes anger, the gallbladder secretes a drop into it and calms it, the spleen laughs, the gizzard grinds, the stomach [causes] sleep, the nose [causes] wakefulness” (BT Berakhot 61a).

-Three love: the heart, the ears and the eyes.
+2 Three love: the heart, the ears, and the eyes.

-There are three which are in man’s control: the feet, the hands and the mouth.
+5 Three are in man’s control: the feet, the hands, and the mouth.

-Three good things are heard by the ear: blessing, a good report and praise.
+8 Three are good tidings for the ear: blessing, a good report [or: good news, see Proverbs 25:25], and praise.

-Three sights are bad for the eye: adultery, an evil eye and a deceptive look.
+9 Three sights are bad for the eye: adultery, an evil eye, and a deceptive look.

-Three things are bad for the tongue: He who speaks in the presence of the slanderer, he who speaks one thing with the mouth but another with the heart, and he who speaks too much.
+11 Three are bad for the tongue: He who speaks in the presence of the slanderer, he who speaks one thing with the mouth but another with the heart, and he who speaks more than enough.